-Dr. Darren was born in Ireland, and grew up locally, attending Eumemmerring Secondary College.
-He was actively involved in the school curriculum, local community and local council and as a result was recognised for his contributions with a Community Service Award in 1993 and was nominated as Casey ‘Young Citizen of the Year’ 1995.
+Having grown up locally, Dr. Darren was actively involved in the school curriculum, local community and local council.
+As a result, he was recognised for his contributions with a Community Service Award in 1993 and was nominated as Casey ‘Young Citizen of the Year’ 1995.

-In January 2006, Dr. Darren Shortt joined in partnership with Dr. Robert Jones at Dandenong Veterinary Hospital.
-Darren is pictured here with his former cheeky tabby, Leroy.
+Dr. Shortt is pictured here with his former cheeky tabby, Leroy.

 Dr Jessica joined the team at Dandenong Veterinary Hospital after her graduation from Melbourne University in December 2004, and joined the partnership with Dr Darren Shortt in July 2009.
 She is the first female owner that Dandenong Veterinary Hospital has had in over 80 years of servicing the pet owners of Dandenong and surrounds.